Rady Children's Specialists of San Diego

 Clinical Neurophysiology, Epilepsy, Neurology

-Board certified in neurology with special qualification in child neurology, Dr. Kim McManus also holds two additional subspecialty board certifications in epilepsy and clinical neurophysiology.
+Dr. Kim-McManus is board certified in neurology with special qualifications in child neurology.
+She is also a board-certified epileptologist with additional expertise in pediatric epilepsy and clinical neurophysiology.

-She primarily cares for patients at Rady Children's Hospital-San Diego and also monitors patients with seizures on EEG in the Neonatal Intensive Care Unit at UC San Diego's Jacobs Medical Center.
+Dr. Kim-McManus primarily sees patients at Rady Children's and also monitors infants with neonatal seizures on continuous EEG in the neonatal intensive care unit at UC San Diego Jacobs Medical Center.

-She is a member of the American Epilepsy Society and American Academy of Neurology.
+Dr. Kim-McManus is a member of the American Epilepsy Society, Child Neurology Society and American Academy of Neurology.

-In her spare time, Dr. Kim McManus enjoys spending time with her husband and young daughter and is expecting a baby boy in the fall.
+In her spare time, she enjoys spending time with her husband and three children.

 Strength and stability of EEG functional connectivity predict treatment response in infants with epileptic spasms.